This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Biting and Defensive Behavior

-- Pick up from the middle.
+- Pick up from the middle, not tail or head.

 Taming and Trusting Your Pet